-Below is a list of national measures that inform this step and can be used to monitor and measure cancer care.
+Below is a list of national measures that inform this step and can be used to measure and monitor cancer care.

 - Faster Cancer Treatment

 Early detection through primary care that identifies a high suspicion of cancer and requires an urgent referral to specialist will be seen within 2 weeks.
 The following FCT business rules will apply: